Frequently Asked Questions

-Enrollment involves five processes: admission, visa approval by the U.S. government, orientation, advisement and course enrollment.
+Enrollment involves five processes: admission, visa approval by the U.S. government, orientation, advisement and course registration.
 Once you have decided on a program and campus, contact the Designated School Official (DSO)/International Student Advisor at that college and request an admissions application.
 Once accepted, you will receive a welcome packet containing a SEVIS I-20 form, which you will use to obtain your student visa at a local U.S. embassy or consulate.
 These details are outlined thoroughly in the Future International Students page of this web site.